-- (3) Wildlife preservation plan.

-- (4) Wetlands/riparian preservation plan.

-- (5) Project phasing restrictions.

-- (6) Fire protection.
+- (3) Wildlife preservation plan. - (4) Wetlands/riparian preservation plan. - (5) Project phasing restrictions. - (6) Fire protection and wildfire mitigation plan. - (7) Payment of taxes on land to be dedicated for public use. - (8) Other commitments imposed by the City Council.